abdanar/MatrixReduction/open_question_1.md

 Is there a modified algorithm to handle perturbed matrices?

+(My guess is no. If a matrix is ill-conditioned, the condition number is large, and it is clear, at least to me.)

 ### Note

 I am currently reading the so-called _Matrix Perturbation Theory_, which I am completely new to.
 If a solution exists, it is most likely discussed there, I think.
 If you are aware of an algorithm that can address this problem, feel free to contact me.